How to Change Accountants

 - Specify Authority Levels – Be clear on who it is in your organization you want your CPA to speak to about your financial information.
 If you don’t want certain employees accessing financials, sales data, and revenue, make sure you tell your new CPA.
 It’s easier for everyone concerned to know ahead of time.

 There are many reasons to change accountants, and you’ll know when it’s time to act on whatever those reasons may be.
 And then, it must be done swiftly.
 Dragging it out will be as painful as pulling that band-aid off slowly.
 Leaving it on (staying with the wrong accountant) will let the ‘wound’ fester, and your business will be increasingly infected the longer you wait.
+Learning how to change accountants can ease the anxiety you may be feeling.

 Research well.
 Get a good fit, and just do it.